-8 Tips For Small Space Living & Maximizing Space
+8 Tips For Small Space Organization & Maximizing Space

 Whether you’re moving into an apartment, condominium or dorm room, living in a small space creates unique organizational challenges!
-Here are some helpful tips for getting organized and maximizing small spaces.
+Here are some helpful tips for maximizing and organizing small spaces.

 If possible, take an inventory of what you own before you move.
 Whatever you can live without, donate to charity, sell at a garage sale or discard.
 Decide in advance where items should be stored, such as the bedroom, hall closet or off-site storage area.